December 10, 2019

 - Different animal species metabolize drugs differently, meaning that some may require more of the drug to be effective, or may need to be treated for a longer period of time.

-While the 2017 annual summary report demonstrates measurable progress and the FDA appreciates all the efforts by stakeholders, more work is needed to address antimicrobial resistance.
-CVM’s five-year action plan outlines additional steps that the agency intends to take to foster antimicrobial stewardship in veterinary settings.
+While there has been progress made toward antimicrobial stewardship goals, additional work is needed to address antimicrobial resistance.
+The Center for Veterinary Medicine’s five-year action plan outlines steps the agency is pursuing to further foster antimicrobial stewardship in veterinary settings.

 - Questions and Answers: Summary Report on Antimicrobials Sold or Distributed for Use in Food-Producing Animals